-"Krippana " today the term "ArsKRIPPANA" is used, is a protected name known throughout Europe and in the world of crib friends.
-The beginnings of this demanding exhibition were quite modest.
-The ambitious idea of showing cribs throughout the year was born in the minds of some members of the Aachener Krippenfreunde Association after visiting the cribs of the Cologne churches.
 The Aachen deputy bishop E.W.
 NUSSELEIN described the project in 1987 with the following words: "The basic idea was not only simple, it was brilliant.
 In the small romantic town of Monschau in the Eifel, a popular excursion destination at the border triangle of Germany, the Netherlands and Belgium, there were several disused factories.
-There were countless collector's items worldwide, which were only admired by a small circle of people for a few weeks each year.
-They then disappeared into warehouses and storerooms.
-This is how the KRIPPANA idea was born.
+There were countless collector's items worldwide, which were only admired by a small circle of people for a few weeks each year, before disappearing into warehouses and storerooms.
+This is how the KRIPPANA's idea was born.
 In the months of the year when the church cribs were hidden from the eyes of the beholders, they were to be brought together in an exhibition that would be accessible to everyone".
-Since 1975, three members of the association, the brothers Hans and Hubert SCHEINS as well as Friedrich JANSEN, had been searching for a suitable room.
+Since 1975, three members of the association, the brothers Hans and Hubert SCHEINS as well as Friedrich JANSEN, had been searching for a suitable location.
 In Höfen, one of the most beautiful villages in the Eifel region, they found a former dairy next to an old factory for machine parts.
 The village was enchanting.
-The room was also very picturesque, but difficult to access and unsuitable for transporting cribs.
+The location was also very picturesque, but difficult to access and unsuitable for transporting cribs.
 The huge chimney, a remnant of the industrial past, was decorated with a star.
 Just like the star that once guided the Three Wise Men, it now guided the visitors, who appeared in greater numbers every year.
 Everything went relatively well from 1976 to 1986.
 With the visitors' entrance fees, the high costs for insurance, alarm systems and fire protection could barerly be covered.
-Hubert SCHEINS, who was responsible for the selection of the cribs, died during the works for the 10th exhibition and Friedrich JANSEN, the organizer of the exhibition, shortly afterwards.
+Hubert SCHEINS, who was responsible for the selection of the cribs, died during the works for the 10th exhibition and Friedrich JANSEN, the organizer of the exhibition, died shortly afterwards.
 Meanwhile, the building was increasingly visited and had to be adapted to the regulations.
 All this work was simply too expensive!
-Hans SCHEINS had to decide with great regret to cancel the tenth exhibition.
+Hans SCHEINS decided, with great regret, to cancel the tenth exhibition.

-Even though it was impossible to avoid different levels, they could be connected by access ramps, thus avoiding stairs.
+Even though it was impossible to avoid different levels, they could be connected by access ramps, thus eliminating the need for stairs.
 This solution made it easier to use wheelchairs and transport materials during assembly and dismantling.
 Some of the interior walls were designed so that they could be removed if necessary.
-A St. Vither architect drew the plans and the new building was erected in a record time of 6 months in Hergersberg-Losheim on the German-Belgian border.
+An architect from St.Vith drew the plans and the new building was erected in a record time of 6 months in Hergersberg-Losheim on the German-Belgian border.

-Recently the sculptors of the Shona people from Zimbabwe were brought into the light.
+Recently, the sculptors of the Shona people from Zimbabwe were brought into the light.
 Picasso regarded the works of this people, which are exclusively handcrafted, as coronations of modern art.
 They are the result of a close dialogue in which the creator allows himself to be guided by the material.
 These artists, who came from a mainly animistic society, represented the world premiere of the motif of the birth of Jesus Christ.

 In 1989, after a first attempt in Germany, the first Christmas exhibition took place in Hergersberg.
 It was a daring undertaking when one considers that then, as now, large church cribs had to be dismantled and replaced in record time by private creations of much smaller dimensions and presented in enchanting landscape motifs.